 Betway: An online bookmaker and active sponsor of Ninjas in Pyjamas, Dreamhack, ESL and many other esports ventures focused on providing European and United Kingdom punters with the most competitive odds on a variety of leagues, including ELEAGUE, EU LCS, FIFA eWorld Cup, Overwatch League and more.
 Betway esports review.

-Pinnacle: A sportsbook popular with the esports crowd for its early betting markets and low mark up on the odds, where you can wager on niche tournaments like the Halo World Championships and PUBG Survival Series.
+Pinnacle: A sportsbook popular with the esports crowd for its early betting markets and low mark up on the odds, where you can wager on niche esports leagues like the Halo World Championships and PUBG Survival Series.
 Pinnacle esports review.